 For a borrower, a peer-to-peer lending facility is just like applying to any other business loan provider.
 The lender that will facilitate the process will be asking about your profits, business history, bank account statements and your plans to the money that you will borrow.

 If you pass the criteria and requirements, your loan application will be open to the interested investors.
 The investors offer small amounts that will collectively add up to the total figure you want to borrow.
-The process is handled differently depending on the lending institution.
+The handling of the process is different depending on the lending institution.
 Some use an auction-style to bid an interest rate.
 Others will set the rates and wait for investors to come and choose the loan if they want to invest.
-If all goes well, your funding will be acquired faster.
+If all goes well, your approval for the funding will be faster.

 Getting started for Peer-to-peer business lending

 1. Open an account with a P2P lender institution to lead the process.
-You may also be asked to pay some amount by debit card or direct transfer
+The lender may ask you to pay some amount by debit card or direct transfer

 2. Set the interest rate you would like to receive.

 3. Lend an amount of money for a fixed period

 Some institution has an “auto bid” feature where you can set limits on how much you want to lend in each borrower and the interest rate you want.